steven-joruk/steven-joruk.github.io/content/cv.md

   bottles.
 * Contributed to a Hedera hashgraph explorer and mirror node.

-### Lead Software Developer, BeyondTrust 2021 - 2022
+### Lead Software Developer, BeyondTrust January 2020 - April 2022

+This was a promotion from my previous position.
+I continued working with the same team.

 * Investigating porting C++ with Qt to Rust using an incremental approach.
   Develop proof of concepts for difficult areas, e.g. low level macOS APIs and a